Key Points / P2P

-In crypto jargon, P2P is short for peer-to-peer or person-to-person and usually refers to a way of purchasing cryptocurrency.
+In crypto jargon, P2P is short for peer-to-peer or person-to-person

 If you purchase crypto in a P2P way, you do that directly with a counterparty; without the participation of a service provider such an exchange platform.
 You may have used a platform to find that counterparty, but your transaction happens between your cryptocurrency wallet and the wallet of your counterparty.

 P2P Crypto Markets: Not Always More Private